sonm-io/core/README.md

  + **jobid** is an unique name for the task.
 Later it can be used to specify a task for various operations.
  + **Endpoint** describes mapping of exposed ports (google for Docker EXPOSE) to the real ports of a miner

 **NOTE**: later STUN will be used for UDP packets and LVS (ipvs) or userspace proxy (like SSH tunnel) for TCP.
-Miners who has public IPv4 or can be reached via IPv6 would not need this proxy.
+Miners who have a public IPv4 or can be reached via IPv6 would not need this proxy.
 The proxy is intended to get through NAT.

 ### stop a container